DyHealthNet/NApy/README.md

 ```
 In the last step above you need to move the resulting `.so` file in the `build/` directory into the directory `module/`.

 For easy usage, we recommend adding the path to `module/` to your python include path permanently.
 Under Linux, this can be done by adding the line `export PYTHONPATH="${PYTHONPATH}:$(pwd)/module"` to the `.bashrc` file.
-You can then simply use nanpy from any python program by putting the line `import napy` at the top of your implementation.
+You can then simply use NApy from any python program by putting the line `import napy` at the top of your implementation.
 Note that for NApy to run, you need to have the installed environment `napy` activated.

 # Installation on Mac